steemit/whitepaper/whitepaper.md

 ## Social Commerce with Escrow Payments

-Steem's blockchain infrastructure enables a new form of social commerce where trust is established through trusted third-party escrow accounts.
+Steem's blockchain infrastructure enables a new form of social commerce where trust is established through trusted third-party agent platform accounts.
 In traditional social commerce platforms, buyers and sellers often face trust issues that can hinder transactions.
 Steem solves this problem by utilizing a community-based escrow system that:

-1. **Buyer Protection**: Funds are held in a trusted third-party account until goods/services are delivered and verified
+1. **Buyer Protection**: Funds are held in a trusted third-party agent platform account until goods/services are delivered and verified
-2. **Seller Protection**: Payment is guaranteed once delivery is confirmed by the escrow provider
+2. **Seller Protection**: Payment is guaranteed once delivery is confirmed by the thiud-party agent platform
-3. **Dispute Resolution**: Community-elected mediators can resolve disputes based on transaction evidence
+3. **Dispute Resolution**: The third-party agent platform can resolve disputes based on transaction evidence
 4. **Low Fees**: Significantly lower than traditional escrow services

 The escrow payment flow works as follows:

-1. Buyer sends payment to a designated escrow account operated by a trusted community member
+1. Buyer sends payment to a trusted third-party agent account operated by a trusted community member
-2. Seller provides proof of shipment/delivery to the escrow provider
+2. Seller provides proof of shipment/delivery to the agent
-3. Escrow provider releases funds to seller after confirming delivery
+3. Agent releases funds to seller after confirming delivery
-4. For disputed transactions, mediators review evidence and instruct escrow provider on fund distribution
+4. For disputed transactions, agent review evidence and instruct escrow provider on fund distribution

 This system is particularly valuable for: